House to vote on holding Meadows in contempt in Jan. 6 probe

 Cheney also detailed texts that she said were from members of Congress and others in the Capitol.

-“Hey, Mark, protestors are literally storming the Capitol,” read one text.
+“Hey, Mark, protesters are literally storming the Capitol,” read one text.
 “Breaking windows on doors.
 Rushing in.
 Is Trump going to say something?”

 Another read: “There’s an armed standoff at the House Chamber door.”